JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_AlpineData.md

 )
 ```

-Now we are all set and can create a GeoData structure.
+Now we are all set and can create a GeoData structure which along with metadata

 ```julia
 Data = GeoData(Lon,Lat,Depth[:,:,:],(Vp=Vp[:,:,:],dVp=dlnVp[:,:,:]),Data_attribs);